votchallenge/website/contents/vot2022/index.md

 ## What's new
  * The VOT-STS2022 segmentation tracking challenge dataset refreshed
  * The bounding box tracking challenge re-introduced (VOT-STB2022).
-To facilitate development o bounding-box trackers, which remain popular in tracking community, we will run a challenge on the same sequences as VOT-STS2022, but with bounding box ground truth
+To facilitate development o bounding-box trackers, which remain popular in tracking community, we have added a challenge on the same sequences as VOT-STS2022, but with bounding box ground truth
- * The VOT-RGBD2022 challenge will apply a short-term tracking methodology as VOT-STS2022
+ * The VOT-RGBD2022 challenge applies a short-term tracking methodology as VOT-STS2022
  * New long-term tracking dataset introduced in VOT-LT2022

 ## Sponsors